 You mentioned the Flynn case.

-You're in the process of trying to dismiss that charge, the charges, yet the judge, Sullivan, continues on and has now a shadow prosecutor in making a case that it should continue.
+You're in the process of trying to dismiss that charge, the charges, yet the judge, Judge Sullivan, continues on and has now a shadow prosecutor when making a case that it should continue.

-The argument is that uh it's always been understood that decisions whether to pursue an individual through the prosecution process or holding them criminally accountable, is vested in the executive branch and uh not the courts.
+The argument is that it's always been understood that decisions, whether pursue an individual through the prosecution process or holding them criminally accountable, is vested in the executive branch and not the courts.

 And so have you seen anything like this before?